Out of Hours Training

 - Structures in-hours that support clinicians in the OOH setting, when there are limited resources available.

 - Anticipatory prescribing protocols and ‘Just in case bags’

 - Special messages, the End of Life register and communication regarding TEPs to the OOH services where appropriate.

 Trainees on extensions of training should do enough urgent and unscheduled care to maintain their competence in this area, but this will not necessarily involve more OOH work.

 Enhanced OOH Trainees

 There will be some Trainees who envisage a future portfolio career that involves working in urgent and unscheduled environments, including OOH, should have the opportunity to develop their skills further.
-The providers would be happy to support some of these Trainees to do more OOH shifts, instead of some of their ‘in hours’ sessions.
-(So as to keep within the 40 hour week).
+The providers would be happy to support some of these Trainees to do more OOH shifts, instead of some of their ‘in hours’ sessions (so as to keep within the 40 hour week).
 Applications from Trainees to do more OOH shifts, will need to be supported by both their ES and one of the local Patch Educators.
-Further details and a copy of the form to complete will be uploaded onto the website shortly

 1. OOH Session Record Sheet (printable version)

 Completed OOH Session forms should be uploaded to your ePortfolio Learning Log.